 For a unique experience, you can spend a romantic night at The Nest, a secluded and open-air treehouse suite, at no additional charge.
 Sleep out under the stars or under a thatched roof, hearing the sounds of the bush surrounding you and feeling like you’re truly a part of this awe-inspiring environment.

-The spacious suites at Madikwe Hills exude an air of romantic seclusion.
+The spacious suites at Madikwe Hills exude an air of romantic seclusion, making it one of our top choices for the best safari lodges in Africa.
 Natural elements are seamlessly blended into the design, and your own little slice of African heaven offers plenty of opportunities to see game like elephants, zebras, giraffes, and more without leaving your suite.
 Watch the amazing wildlife from your enormous, cozy bed; from your private plunge pool while sipping champagne; or from the romantic, claw-foot tub on the private verandah of the Honeymoon Suite.

 Singita safari properties have an international reputation for providing the ultimate luxury.
 Sabora Tented Camp is in the heart of the Serengeti, where wildlife-dotted plains stretch as far as the eye can see.
 The tented rooms blend perfectly with their environment on the outside—but step inside and you’ll find opulent, colonial-style luxury.
 It’s surreal to step out of your magical tent and find countless zebras, wildebeest, giraffes, elephants, and more wandering right up to camp.